- SmartThings Matter/bridge implementation bug

 - Matter bridge status shows disconnected

-- Automations fail with Matter devices
+- Automations fail with the Matter devices

-- Device commands timeout or fail
+- Device commands time out or fail

 Recognize these?
 Here's what usually causes it.